 Another essential component is the security of passwords.
 They should have a certain amount of complexity regarding the length and type of characters.
 Also beneficial is a regular change.
 To make sure every password is unique and not used for different services a password manager should be used.
 In case a password has leaked there is an additional security step which could help.
 Two Factor Authentication (2FA) requires not only a password but also something that only that user knows.
 This could be an app-generated code, a code from a text message or some other piece of information.

 The last but probably the most crucial part is to share this with your team.
 Not only with your data protection officer, but with everyone.
-They are all effected and need to understand why and how this security guidelines can be applied.
-This can be done by inhouse training and workshops or by using some e-learning platforms.
+They are all affected and need to understand why and how this security guideline can be applied.
+This can be done by in-house training and workshops or by using some e-learning platforms.

 How do we promote awareness at Mesaic for these new data regulations?
 Within internal presentations on a regular basis as well as the implementation of the latest GDPR guidelines into our onboarding process for new team members topics such as Two-Factor-Authentication, shared Passwords etc. will be discussed.